sudorook/debian/README.md

 ## Install

-Install Debian on a new block device (GPT paritioning scheme).
-Supports installation using UEFI (GRUB or systemd-boot) or legacy BIOS (GRUB only).
+The `install` script will install Arch Linux on a user-prompted block device.
-EFISTUB support (UEFI-only) may be added in future.
+Supports installations on hardware using UEFI or legacy BIOS and will set a GPT partition table and ext4 filesystem.
+Other features, such as bootloader or encryption, are set when prompted.

-Installations may be encrypted, too.
-Using GRUB, will encrypt the `/boot` directory and write a decryption key into the initial ramdisk so that the password prompt only appears once.
+The OS can be configured for LVM-on-LUKS full-disk encryption or not.
+Using GRUB will also encrypt the `/boot` directory and write a decryption key into the initial ramdisk so that the password prompt only appears once.
 For alternate bootloaders, the `boot` directory will remain unencrypted.

 There is also the optional provision for creating a separate, unencrypted partition of arbitrary size.
 Useful for creating shared filesystems readable on